Charles Hay, 20th Earl of Erroll: Personal life

-He died in July 1927, aged 75, and was succeeded in the earldom by his eldest son Victor, who held the title for less than a year before his death on 20 February 1928 when he was succeeded by his eldest son, Josslyn.
+Hay died in July 1927, aged 75, and was succeeded in the earldom by his eldest son, Victor, who held the title for less than a year before his death on 20 February 1928 when he was succeeded by his eldest son, Josslyn.
 Lady Erroll died in 1934.

 Descendants

 Through his eldest son, and heir, Victor, he was a grandfather of Josslyn Hay, 22nd Earl of Erroll (who married Lady Myra Sackville, daughter of the Earl De La Warr), Gilbert Boyd, 6th Baron Kilmarnock (who married firstly The Hon.
-Rosemary Guest, daughter of Viscount Wimborne), and Lady Rosemary Hay, who (married Lt.-Col. Rupert Ryan and, secondly Major James Gresham).
+Rosemary Guest, daughter of Viscount Wimborne), and Lady Rosemary Hay, who (married Lieutenant Colonel Rupert Ryan and, secondly Major James Gresham).